 Property Rights: Simple & Complex

 We help clients divide all property acquired during the marriage, including real property, vehicles, bank and investment accounts, retirement and 401(k) plans, businesses, and debts.
-In some instances, we advise clients to discuss property issues with an estate attorney as an additional protection of their property rights.
-We consult with forensic accountants when questions of hidden assets arise.
+In some instances, we advise clients to discuss property issues with an estate attorney as additional protection of their property rights.
+We consult with forensic accountants when questions about hidden assets arise.
 To discuss property division during a divorce, contact our Riverside, California, law firm.
 We have the resources to handle simple and complex property division matters.
 We also have a law office in Temecula.

 Handling Complicated And Straightforward Property Division Matters

 Divorcing parties must agree on property division issues, or the matter will go to Court, and a judge will decide the issues.
 We assist our clients in obtaining fair settlements.
 However, if a case goes to Court, we litigate aggressively on our client’s behalf, developing solid arguments that protect their property rights.

 The legal support team at Cullen Family Law Group offers fair, effective, and efficient legal services in property division cases.
 Our law firm is committed to high-quality representation specific to each client’s needs and goals.
 Our lawyers and staff will take the time to get to know you and understand your unique situation.

 If you are facing a divorce and are concerned about your property rights, we invite you to contact our California family law firm today for a knowledgeable and objective legal opinion from one of our attorneys.